 Effective written notifications combine specificity and formality: date, recipient, factual basis, contractual citations, and an explicit reservation of rights.
 By adhering to concise reservation strategies and maintaining contemporaneous records, a party minimizes the risk that routine dealings will be interpreted as waiving contractual entitlements.

-Documenting Course of Performance and Course of Dealing
+How Do You Document Course of Performance and Course of Dealing?

 Documenting course of performance and course of dealing requires systematic, contemporaneous records that demonstrate how the parties actually interpreted and executed their contractual obligations over time.
 The drafter or contract manager should maintain course documentation that records actions, communications, deliveries, payments, and any accepted deviations, with dates and responsible persons identified.
 Such records establish a performance history that evidences consistent practices or one-off exceptions, enabling objective assessment of whether conduct reflects a waiver or merely an operational variance.
 Entries should be factual, succinct, and stored in a central, secure repository to preserve integrity and accessibility for dispute resolution.
 Supporting documents–emails, delivery receipts, inspection reports, and internal approvals–should be cross-referenced to create a coherent chronology.
 Periodic audits of the performance history ensure completeness and can reveal patterns relevant to contractual interpretation.
 Well-maintained course documentation reduces ambiguity, supports enforcement of rights, and helps prevent unintended imputed concessions based on informal or undocumented practices.